sjbennett123/vindalebynight/content/current_writeups/Oops More Blood/roles/blood spider.md

 movement:
 speech:

-body:
+body: 40
-defenses:
+defenses: Dodge x2, Immune to Binding
-weapons:
+weapons: Claws
-damage:
-magic:
+damage: 5 Normal Fear, 10 Normal Fear from Behind
+magic: Physical Web x3, Physical Strike Bind x3
-abilities:
+abilities: Devour
-killing_blow:
+killing_blow: no

-costuming:
+costuming: gray tabard
-makeup:
+makeup: gray out with blood on face
 props:

 reset:
 ---
+Can “Devour” on a 3 count and recover 40 body if they feast on a freshly “killed” enemy.
+This is not a killing blow effect and still be healed back up